Easy Spicy Asian Chicken (Video)

 - Trim chicken pieces, removing fat and any undesirable parts.
 (If using thighs, I use kitchen shears to cut out the little pockets of fat on the back side.)

 - Heat the oil in a 12 inch frying pan.
-(I used my favorite Green Pan, which was perfect for this.)
+(I used my favorite Green Pan (affiliate link), which was perfect for this.)

 - When the oil is hot, add the chicken pieces skin side down, season with salt and fresh ground black pepper, and cook over medium-high heat just until the chicken starts to brown, about 4 minutes.